bitcoindevkit/bdk-ffi/bdk-jvm/README.md

 # bdk-jvm
-This project builds a .jar package for the JVM platform that provide Kotlin language bindings for the [`bdk`] library.
+This project builds a .jar package for the JVM platform that provides Kotlin language bindings for the [`bdk`] library.
 The Kotlin language bindings are created by the `bdk-ffi` project which is included in the root of this repository.

 ## How to Use
 To use the Kotlin language bindings for [`bdk`] in your JVM project add the following to your gradle dependencies: